chainkit/QuickStart/Chainkit_API_Quickstart.md

 Private is faster and recommended for testing.

 In this example we are storing the *hash value* on Chainkit's Hyperledger Sawtooth blockchain.
-Please contact us at <support@chainkit.com> if you would want to upgrade your account permissions to use other blockchains.
+Please contact us if you would want to upgrade your account permissions to use other blockchains (Contact Information is at the end of this document.)

 **Example Request:**